 When you enter the lounge there is a small seating area directly ahead.

 This area has a small buffet of soup, salad and cold sandwiches.
-What was

 To the right of the first seating area is the British Airways first class dinning area.
 It was closed since there were no British Airways flights at that time.